-Sleep is essential for everything from leading a longer, happier life to looking and feeling your very best.
-But so many of us suffer from sleeplessness, whether it’s falling into bed exhausted and then waking up continually throughout the night, or not being able to get to sleep in the first place, it’s clear that the stresses of modern life are denting our chances of getting that all important beauty sleep.
+Sleep is essential for everything from great health to looking and feeling your very best.
+But so many of us suffer from sleeplessness, whether it’s falling into bed exhausted and then waking up continually throughout the night, or not being able to drift off in the first place, it’s clear that the stresses of modern life are denting our chances of getting that all-important eight hours a night.

 Here’s an easy recipe for Golden Milk, which contains turmeric – it is anti-inflammatory and calming so will banish any residual worries from the day and help you sleep.

 Method: Whisk a cup of coconut milk, a pinch of cinnamon, a pinch of turmeric (or if you have root use about an inch, peeled), ginger (the same amount of turmeric), a dash of honey, a drizzle of coconut oil, a couple of crunches of ground peppercorns, and 1 cup of water in a small saucepan; bring to a low boil.
 Reduce heat and simmer until flavours have melded, which will be about 10 minutes.
 Strain through a fine-mesh sieve into mugs and top with a dash of cinnamon. – Serves two.

 Scented Candles, Cotton Pyjamas and Slippers

 There’s nothing better than slipping into soft brushed cotton pyjamas and fluffy slippers before dimming the lights to enjoy some scented candles.
 At this time of year, you can’t beat the smell of pine candles wafting through your home.
 It’s the perfect time to put twinkly lights in your bedroom along with extra large silk or faux fur throw pillows.
 You won’t be able to walk past your bedroom without being lured in and those long to-do lists will soon be a distant memory as you find yourself curling up and drifting off to sleep.